ManuelFay/AlphaConnect4/README.md

 # RL-Based Connect Four - A naive implementation

-Work in progress repo in which the final goal is to implement a Connect 4 AI that trains through self-play and uses Monte-Carlo Tree Search, and a neural policy and value estimator neural network.
+Work in progress repo in which the final goal is to implement a Connect-4 AI that trains through self-play and uses Monte-Carlo Tree Search, and a neural policy and value estimator neural network.
 Currently, only the MCTS is implemented and is enough to beat a strong human player with a few seconds of rollout.